JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 ### Multilingual Model as Feature Extractor

 So-called *bottleneck* features have also been developed to aid in low-resource acoustic modeling, which often incorporate Multi-Task Learning.
 These bottleneck features are activations from a condensed hidden layer in a multilingual acoustic model.
-First a multilingual Acoustic Model is trained, and then data from a new language is passed through this DNN, and the bottleneck activations are appended as additional features to the original audio dupont2005feature, cui2015multilingual, grezl2014adaptation, knill2013investigation, vu2014multilingual, xu2015comparative.
+First a multilingual Acoustic Model is trained, and then data from a new language is passed through this DNN, and the bottleneck activations are appended as additional features to the original audio[^dupont2005feature][^cui2015multilingual][^grezl2014adaptation][^knill2013investigation][^vu2014multilingual][^xu2015comparative].
 In this way, a kind of universal feature extractor is trained on a large multilingual dataset.
 The bottleneck features themselves are the product of Multi-Task Learning.

+[^dupont2005feature]: Dupont (2015): Feature extraction and acoustic modeling: an approach for improved generalization across languages and accents
+[^cui2015multilingual]: Cui (2015): Multilingual representations for low resource speech recognition and keyword search
+[^grezl2014adaptation]: Grezl (2014): Adaptation of multilingual stacked bottle-neck neural network structure for new language
+[^knill2013investigation]: Knill (2013): Investigation of multilingual deep neural networks for spoken term detection
+[^vu2014multilingual]: Vu (2014): Multilingual deep neural network based acoustic modeling for rapid language adaptation
+[^xu2015comparative]: Xu (2015): A comparative study of BNF and DNN multilingual training on cross-lingual low-resource speech recognition

 <br>
 ### Source Language Model as Teacher

 Instead of using data from multiple languages, it is possible to use the predictions from a pre-trained source model as targets in an auxiliary task.
 In this way, knowledge located in the source dataset is transferred indirectly via a source model, as opposed to *directly* from the dataset itself.

 In a very recent approach, He (2018) trained a classifier on a well-resourced language to identify acoustic landmarks, and then used that well-resourced model to identify acoustic landmarks in a low-resourced language.
 Those newly discovered acoustic landmarks were then used as targets in an auxiliary task.
 This approach can be thought of as a kind of Multi-Task Student-Teacher (c.f. wong2016sequence) approach, where we "distill" (c.f.
-Hinton (2015)) knowledge from one (larger) model to another via an auxiliary task.
+Hinton (2015)[^hinton2015]) knowledge from one (larger) model to another via an auxiliary task.

+[^hinton2015]: Hinton (2015): Distilling the knowledge in a neural network

 <br>
 ### Discussion of Multilingual Multi-Task Learning